 What Happens When an Empath Leaves a Narcissist?

-When a relationship breaks down, it is normal for both parties to feel depressed and lonely.
+When a relationship with a Narcissist and Empath breaks down, it is normal for both parties to feel depressed and lonely.
 There is often a period of time where they discuss whether they are going to get back together.

 When an empath leaves a narcissist, it’s a totally different ball game.
 First, the narcissist hates being rejected, that’s their job.